kubevirt/kubevirt-ansible/playbooks/README.md

 indentified with the cluster using ```oc login```.

 Before installing KubeVirt on an existing OpenShift cluster, ensure that SELinux is disabled on all hosts:

 ```bash
 $ ansible-playbook -i inventory playbooks/selinux.yml
 ```

+Be sure to update the [inventory file](../inventory) according to your OpenSift cluster configuration or use the file you used to deploy the cluster.

 Install KubeVirt on your OpenShift cluster: